saji87/Scripts_general/readme.md

 ## Dependency Scanning

-xilt includes a simple dependency scanning capability that assumes the names of VHDL entities and packages are located in files with the same name as the required entity/package.
+Xilt includes a simple dependency scanning capability that assumes the names of VHDL entities and packages are located in files with the same name as the required entity/package.